The Top 5 Automation Mistakes Companies Make

 Automation has become an essential aspect of modern business.
 But many automation greenhorns who see it as a “just-push-go” technology miss out on its unrivaled advantages.

 Implementing automation is not always straightforward, and many companies make mistakes that can undermine their automation efforts.
-Instead of going in blindly yet full-boar, be the one who knows a thing or two about automation to avoid its common pitfalls.
+Instead of going in blindly, you’re better off knowing a thing or two about automation to avoid its common pitfalls.

 One of the most common automation mistakes companies make is automating the wrong processes.
 There’s no limit to automation’s dazzling applications.
 It’s easy to get wrapped up in a brilliant idea—only to be distracted by the next Product Hunt feature.

-- 100% of your customer service: Yes, customers want quick results if they need help tracking an order or returning a broken item.
-But for more complex challenges, many customers still prefer white-glove assistance from a human.
+- 100% of your customer service: Yes, customers want quick results and good customer service if they need help tracking an order or returning a broken item.
+But for more complex challenges, many customers still prefer white-glove assistance from a human and a deeper sense of customer support.
 For customer interactions where machines will make customers feel ignored vs. helped, automation is not always the answer.

 - Expertise showcases: If you want customers to perceive you or your organization as an industry vanguard, automating interactions or content generation can degrade your authority.
 After all, customers are coming to you for your unique perspective.